These requirements were first published in the 2015 edition of

 - Do the following:

-- Know the Water Sports Safety Code.
-Promise that you will live up to it and follow it in all water work for this badge.
-Know the safety precautions that must be used by the boat operator in pulling water-skiers and wakeboarders.
+- Review and discuss the Water Sports Safety Code with your counselor.
+Promise that you will live up to it and follow it in all water work for this merit badge.
+Review the safety precautions that must be used by the boat operator in pulling waterskiers and wakeboarders.